bcgov/moh-RADAR/README.md

 To access the running app visit http://localhost:8080.
 There you can enter the URL of a publicly available .csv file and the app will create your diagram.

+To build your own RADAR use the raw version of the CSV file (for example https://raw.githubusercontent.com/bcgov/moh-RADAR/main/MoH_Radar.csv)

 Visit https://github.com/thoughtworks/build-your-own-radar for more details.